Hilton Head South Carolina, USA Travel Guide

 Hilton Head Island is an outdoor playground, offering varied activities from serene nature exploration to thrilling water sports.

 Sea Pines Forest Preserve and Pinckney Island National Wildlife Refuge offer easy, flat trails suitable for all ages.
-Routes vary in length (1-7.5 miles).
+Routes differ in length (1-7.5 miles).

-Over 60 miles of designated, paved multi-use pathways span the island, connecting beaches and resorts.
-The hard-packed sand at low tide allows for excellent beach biking.
+Over 60 kilometers of designated, paved multi-use pathways span the island, connecting beaches and resorts.
+The hard-packed sand when the tide is out allows for excellent beach biking.
 No dedicated mountain biking trails exist.

-Zipline Hilton Head offers a ropes course and zipline adventure for those seeking an adrenaline rush.
+Zipline Hilton Head offers a ropes course and zipline adventure for people looking for an adrenaline rush.

 Always check weather conditions and water safety advisories before engaging in outdoor or water-based activities.
 Some activities may be seasonal or weather-dependent.